lorenzozanisi/AI2SWINTERDATATHON_PROBLEM/README.md

 Dataset contains three files:

-* **train.csv and test.csv** contains information about the buyers and their affinity on the artwork
+* **train.csv and test.csv** contain information about the buyers and their affinity on the artwork
     * <font color='blue'>*buyer:*</font> the Ethereum address of the buyer of the artwork
     *  <font color='blue'>*tokenId:*</font> the identification number of the artwork
-    *  <font color='blue'>*affinity:*</font> The target variable that we want you to predict.
-Varible indicates the value of the artwork as well as interest of the collector to the related artwork.
+    *  <font color='blue'>*affinity:*</font> the target variable that we want you to predict.
+The variable represents the value of the artwork as well as interest of the collector to the related artwork.

-* **tokens.csv:** contains information about artworks, including text metadata like title, description and tags IPFS links addressing the artwork's media object.
+* **tokens.csv:** contains information about artworks, including text metadata like title, description, tags and IPFS links addressing the artwork's media object.
     * <font color='blue'>*name:*</font> the name of the artwork (given by the creator)
     * <font color='blue'>*description:*</font> the description of the artwork (given by the creator)
     * <font color='blue'>*tags:*</font> the tags of the artwork (given by the creator)